Mata13/Mata13/README.md

 - :telescope: Working on some personal projects on Web Development.
 - :telescope: Seeking opportunities for personal and professional growth.
 - :computer: Interested in Machine Learning and Data Science.
-- :notebook: Strongly interested in Calculus of Variations, Graph Theory, Dynamical Systems, Partial Differential Equations, and Quantum Computing.
+- :notebook: Strongly interested in Calculus of Variations, Graph Theory, Dynamical Systems, Numerical Partial Differential Equations, and Quantum Computing.

 ## ⚙️ &nbsp;GitHub Analytics